 Tender, mild mushroom, stir-fried, sautéed, or in soups.

-Example: “I stir-fried oyster mushroom with vegetables.”
+Example: “I stir-fried oyster mushrooms with vegetables.”

 Enoki Mushroom